arodriguezalv/git-demo/README.md

 ## Website contents

-Open Git Bash on your system and type the following command in the Git Bash; git config --global core.editor <directory
+Here are the files in the website:

+1. index.html